HumanAgainstMachine/WindowsLab/README.md

 ## Terminology

-**Win Lab**
+**Lab**
-a computer lab where the administrator operates.
+The computer lab where the administrator operates.
 Computers are equipped with Windows OS (10 or 11) and are connected to the same LAN.

-**Main computer**
+**Admin computer**
-the computer that the administrator uses to run this module cmdlets.
+The computer that the administrator uses to run this module cmdlets.
+It's connected to the same LAN.

 **Lab computer**
-a computer available in the lab, remote-controlled from the Main computer.
+A computer available in the lab, remote-controlled from the Admin computer.
 Lab computers have similar hardware and software characteristics.

+**Lab admin**
+The administrator of the lab.
+He has a local account on the Admin computer and each lab computer.

-**Lab User Account**
+**Lab User**
+User with a generic username instead of a personal username, for example, *Student*, *Teacher*, or *Guest*.

-a local user account created on each lab computer with the same: `username`, `password`, and account type (Standard User or Administrator).
+ The lab user has a local account on each lab computer with the same: `username`, `password`, and account type (Standard User or Administrator).
 These accounts never expire, the password never expires and can't be changed by the lab user.

 ## Getting the Lab ready
-At this time, you need to move from computer to computer in the lab to operate.

-Create the *Administrator* ***Lab User Account*** on each computer.
-Good usernames are ***LabAdmin*** or ***PSAdmin***, let's use ***PSAdmin***.
-You also need to create this account on the ***Main computer***.
+Before using the Windowslab module, you must prepare the lab and set up each computer individually.

+On the *Admin computer*, create the *Lab admin* account with administrator privileges.
+The username I prefer is ***LabAdmin***.
+Set a strong password.

-Log in to each ***PSAdmin*** account created and follow these steps
+Log in to the *LabAdmin* account just created and follow these three steps:

 1. Install Powershell ver 7.1+
 2. Set network to *private* in Windows settings
 3. Open the PS terminal as administrator and launch `Enable-PSRemoting` command

-4. *Main computer only*
+Additionally, just on the *Admin computer*, launch the command:
-    - Open the PS terminal and launch `Set-Item -Path WSMan:\localhost\client\TrustedHosts -Value *`
+`Set-Item -Path WSMan:\localhost\client\TrustedHosts -Value *`

+>***Disclaimer***:
-    ***Disclaimer***: you are responsible for handling security issues.
-For instance, the *Main computer* should only be accessible to you, and the *PSAdmin* password should be known exclusively by you.
+you are responsible for handling security issues.
+For instance, the *Admin computer* should only be accessible to you, and the *LabAdmin* password should be robust and secret.

+Now, with patience, do the same on each Lab computer, create a *LabAdmin* account with the same password and administrator privileges and follow the steps from 1 to 3.

-## Installation
+## Module installation
-Install [WinLabAdmin](https://www.powershellgallery.com/packages/WinLabAdmin/0.0.1) from PowerShell Gallery.
+Install [WindowsLab](https://www.powershellgallery.com/packages/WindowsLab/0.9.0) module on the *Admin computer* from PowerShell Gallery.

-You need to install the module only on the ***Main computer***.

-1. Log in to ***PSAdmin*** account
+1. Log in to *LabAdmin* account
-2. `PS> Install-Module -Name WinLabAdmin`
+2. `PS> Install-Module -Name WindowsLab`
-3. Close and reopen the terminal and aunch `get-command -Module WinLabAdmin`
+3. Close and reopen the terminal and launch `get-command -Module WindowsLab`
 4. Follow instructions to set `config.json`

 Close and reopen the terminal again.
-Then, launch `get-command -Module WinLabAdmin`.
-If the module has been installed correctly, you should see the list of cmdlets.
+Then, launch `get-command -Module WindowsLab`.
+If the module has been installed correctly, you should see the list of cmdlets available in the module.

 ## List of cmdlets